 - 1 tbsp fresh lemon juice

 In a small pot, bring the coconut milk and water to a boil.
 Slowly add the polenta while stirring constantly.
 Add the salt.
 Reduce to a simmer and allow to cook for approximately 20 minutes, stirring every 5 minutes.
 If the polenta becomes too thick to stir, add additional water.
 You will likely need to add ~2 additional cups of water.
 The polenta is done when it is smooth and creamy (not gritty or sand-like).
+When the right consistency is reached, add the nutritional yeast and additional salt & pepper, if desired.
 I highly recommend reading my blog post on how to cook polenta.

 Heat a cast iron skillet and add the olive oil.
 Heat until shimmering.
 Add the sliced onions and reduce the heat to medium-low.
 Stirring occasionally, allow the onions to gently brown.
 About 15-20 minutes.